KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 - The 2024 International Joint Conference on Neural Networks (IJCNN'24)
 - The 33rd International Joint Conference on Artificial Intelligence (IJCAI'24)
 - The 33rd ACM International Conference on Multimedia (ACM MM'24)
+- The 11th IEEE International Conference on Cybernetics and Intelligent Systems Robotics, Automation and Mechatronics (CIS-RAM'24), Associate Editor
+- The 38th Annual Conference on Neural Information Processing Systems (NeurIPS'24)

 #### Journal Invited Reviewer
 - IEEE Transactions on Knowledge and Data Engineering (TKDE, IEEE)